At-Home Exercise Classes

 Q: Do I need to be at a certain fitness level?

 A: We welcome participants across fitness levels to try out the remote exercise classes.
-Based on the general fitness levels of people who registered, the sessions are organized as follows: Mondays at 10 am CST will be geared more towards advanced or intermediate fitness levels; Wednesdays at 8 am CST is most suited for intermediate fitness levels and Fridays at 9:30 am CST are for beginners.
+Based on the general fitness levels of people who registered, the sessions are organized as follows: Mondays at 10 am CST will be geared more towards beginner fitness levels; Wednesdays at 10 am CST is most suited for intermediate fitness levels and Fridays at 10 am CST are for beginners.
 Anyone is welcome to try out any or all sessions.

 However, please check this Physical Activity Readiness Questionnaire.
 If you answer yes to any of the 7 questions, a doctor should be consulted prior to starting this or any physical activity.